reversefold/factorio-belt-balancers/README.md

 outputs  C  C
 ```

-A is the left input lane and B is the right input lane.
-Both of the output lanes have the same amount on them, so they're both C. The equasion for what is on each output belt is then:
-`C = (A + B) / 2`
-which is just an average of two numbers.
+`A` is the left input belt and `B` is the right input belt.
+Both of the output belts have the same amount on them, so they're both `C`.
+The equation for what is on each output belt is then `C = (A + B) / 2` which is just an average of two numbers.

 ### The four-belt balancer

-Let's look at a four-belt balancer
+Let's look at a four-belt balancer.

 ```
 inputs   A  B  C  D